Historically, full, thick facial hair has been a symbol of masculinity, ruggedness, and power in some cultures.

 Always trim on a longer setting first.
 You can always take more off, but you can’t put it back on after you’ve cut down too short.

 Start by trimming the bottom of your mustache (i.e. the lip line) and then work your way to the outer edges.
-Start at the middle and trim to one side and do the same for the other side.
+Start in the middle and trim to one side and do the same for the other side.

 For a good sense of symmetry look straight ahead into the mirror.